The Romantic era in Vorpommern

 Caspar David Friedrich was born in Greifswald 1774.
 He is regarded as the most important painter and drawer of German early Romanticism, and he returned to his home region on the coast of the Bay of Greifswald many times.
 The northern German landscape had a lasting impact on Friedrich’s personality as well as his painting, and it made him a forerunner of a new outlook on art and landscape.

 Today, many of the stations in and around Greifswald that served as a source of inspiration and as a theme can be explored on foot or by bike along the Caspar David Friedrich Trail.
 The local event Day of Caspar David Friedrich in Greifswald is also worth a trip to Vorpommern.
 His drawings also immortalised the towns of Neubrandenburg, where his relatives lived, and Stralsund, the starting point of his travels to the island of Rügen.
 While on wedding trip with his wife Caroline 200 years ago, he created the famous painting “Kreidefelsen auf Rügen” (Chalk Cliffs on Rügen) – two important events that are celebrated and honoured during the anniversary year 2018.
 Some of the companions and friends of Friedrich also had a major impact on the Romantic epoch in Vorpommern, including Philipp Otto Runge from Wolgast, the most versatile of the 19th century painters, and Friedrich August von Klinkowström, who was responsible for the artistic design of Ludwigsburg palace.
-The new Northern German Route of Romanticism (to the video) tells you more about the epoch’s most famous representatives, their lives and the places they worked.
+The new Route of North German Romanticism (to the video) tells you more about the epoch’s most famous representatives, their lives and the places they worked.

 Combine the art of the Romantic era with today's nature experience.